 Content Marketing involves creating content that is of value to your customer and publishing it where it can be found easily - on your web store, on your blog, on social, YouTube, forums and other relevant online publications.
 If done well, content marketing increases your brand's visibility on search engines and helps drive traffic to your online marketplace or store.Create A Marketplace Or An Online Store >

 Why did we write this post about the benefits of content marketing?
 Sure, an article like this will help you learn more about digital marketing and help you promote your business better.
-It will enable you to drive more traffic to your web store (built on Blipteam, of course) and ultimately help increase your revenues.
+It will enable you to drive more traffic to your marketplace or web store (built on Blipteam, of course) and ultimately help increase your revenues.
 And what is good for our merchants is ultimately good for us.

 But this article has another purpose as well.
 It brought you to our site, for starters.
 And by the time you scroll down to the end of this page you will hopefully click the nice 'Get Started Now' button and start building an online store on Blipteam.
 Or maybe not?
 But maybe someone else will?
 Maybe you will share this post with your friends or tell them about Blipteam?
 You get the point.

 Content Marketing is nothing new.
 It has been around a long time.
 A lot of kids' movies are fantastic content marketing exercises.
 A new animated movie comes out and all the kids want the action figures to play with afterward, generating truckloads of $$ for the merchandising companies involved.

 Look at James Bond.
 I could tell you that my new, luxury, 2-million-bhp supercar is really, really cool (and maybe leave you shaken but not quite stirred...).
 Or I could just have James Bond blow it up spectacularly in his next movie.
 Mission accomplished, 100,000 cars sold the very next week (BMW Z3 - Golden Eye).